Stanxnz/Exam-unit-4/readme.md

 again very similar to the task we had previously, need to implement code so I can delete games.
 Used similar code aswell, also used the same icon as the delete button as a little extra.

 step 10
+Looked like way more work then it actually was.
+Once I understood I just needed to make a general sorting function instead of a lot of different ones as I thought it would be.
+The player count was the trickiest because it is on ranges 1-5 for example, but luckily made it work with some mozilla and w3schools on my side.